 As far as Tokyo scams go, this one is really on the low end.
 The scammer dresses as a monk and stands outside a train station or other public place, begging bowl held out.
 Sometimes they approach tourists, pressing a cheap plastic charm into their hands and asking for a “donation.”

 In Japan, real monks do not beg in public.
-Japanese people donate money directly to temples.
-Anyone you see dressed as a monk begging for money is a scam artist.
-When the police approach these people, they usually claim to be cosplayers or actors.
+Japanese people donate money directly to temples, so anyone you see dressed as a monk begging for money is a scam artist.
+When the police approach these people, they usually claim to be cos-players or actors.

 Still, they aren’t as bad as some of the other Tokyo scams on this list.
-If you want to, give them 100 yen and pose for a picture with them.
-No one back home has to know they are con artists.
+If you want, give them 100 yen and pose for a picture.
+No one back home has to know that they aren’t real monks.

 The 500 Won/Yen Coin Swap